kingsloi/philips-brothers-docs/inventory/Inventory.md

 * If applicable, enter in a description of the new inventory item.
 * Does the inventory item belong to another inventory item?
 If so, select the parent item from the dropdown list.
 * Select the appropriate category for the inventory.
+* Do you want to publish this inventory?
+Only published inventory shows on the customer facing website.
 * Click `New`.

 *Note*: Only the `General` tab is visible when creating an inventory item.